 There are also toys and a rug for a children's play area under the tower at the back of the church.
 Please feel most welcome to make use of these during services.

-During term time we organise crafts and other activities for children during our Sunday morning 10:30am Parish Eucharist services.
+Once monthly, we organise crafts and other activities for children during our Sunday morning 10:30am Parish Eucharist service.
 These take place in the Village Hall (next door) with Junior Church leaders.

 WCs are accessible in the Village Hall during services at St. Wilfrid's.